-Contributions and outline.
-A contribution of this work is to introduce a streamlined language of global specifications-that we dub global types (Section 2)-and to relate it with session environments (Section 3), that is, with sets of independent, sequential, asynchronous session types to be type-checked against implementations.
+Outline and contributions.
+We introduce a streamlined language of global specifications that we dub global types (Section 2)-and relate it with session environments (Section 3), that is, with sets of independent, sequential, asynchronous session types to be type-checked against implementations.
 Global types are just regular expressions augmented with a shuffling operator and their semantics is defined in terms of finite sequences of interactions.
 The semantics chosen for global types ensures that every implementation of a global type preserves the possibility to reach a state where every participant has successfully terminated.
 This implies that no participant of a multi-party session starves waiting for messages that are never sent or sends messages that no other participant will ever receive.
-This property is stronger than the progress enforced by other theories of multi-party sessions, where it is enough for two participants of a session to synchronize to state that the session has progress.
+This property is stronger than the progress enforced by other theories of multi-party sessions, where it is enough that two participants synchronize to be able to say that the session has progress.
 Technically, we make a strong fairness assumption on sessions by considering only fair computations, those where infinitely often enabled transitions occur infinitely often.